-- a. the sale of sufficient entitlements to allow take up of the balance of the entitlements under a rights issue; - b. undertakings to accept, or the acceptance of, a takeover offer or pursuant to a scheme of arrangement implemented in accordance with section 411 of the Corporations Act; - c. transfers of shares in the Company already held into a superannuation fund or other saving scheme in which the Restricted Person is a beneficiary; - d. an investment in, or trading in units of, a fund or other scheme (other than a scheme only investing in the shares in the Company) where the assets of the fund or other scheme are invested at the discretion of a third party; and - C. trading under an offer or invitation made to all or most of the shareholders, such as, a rights issue, a security purchase plan, a dividend or distribution reinvestment plan and an equal access buy-back, where the plan that determines the timing and structure of the offer has been approved by the Board.
+- undertakings or elections to take up entitlements under a rights issue or other offer (including an offer of shares in lieu of a cash dividend); - the take up of entitlements under a rights issue or other offer (including an offer of shares in lieu of a cash dividend); - c. allowing entitlements to lapse under a rights issue or other offer (including an offer of shares in lieu of a cash dividend); - d. the sale of sufficient entitlements to allow take up of the balance of the entitlements under a rights issue; - e. undertakings to accept, or the acceptance of, a takeover offer or pursuant to a scheme of arrangement implemented in accordance with section 411 of the Corporations Act; - f. transfer of shares arising out of the operation of an employee scheme into a savings scheme investing only in securities of the Company following: - i. the exercise of an option under a savings related share option scheme; or - ii. release of shares from a profit sharing scheme; - iii. the cancellation or surrender of an option under an employee scheme; - iv. the purchase of shares or the communication of information pursuant to a requirement imposed by law; - v. transfers of shares by an independent trustee of an employee share scheme to a beneficiary who is not a person; - vi. bona fide gifts to a Director by a third party; - vii. transfers of securities of the entity already held into a superannuation fund or other saving scheme in which the Restricted Person is a beneficiary; - viii. an investment in, or trading in units of, a fund or other scheme (other than a scheme only investing in the securities of the entity) where the assets of the fund or other scheme are invested at the discretion of a third party; - ix. where a Restricted Person is a trustee, trading in the securities of the entity by that trust provided the Restricted Person is not a beneficiary of the trust and any decision to trade during a prohibited period is taken by the other trustees or by the investment managers independently of the restricted person; and - x. trading under an offer or invitation made to all or most of the security holders, such as, a rights issue, a security purchase plan, a dividend or distribution reinvestment plan and an equal access buy-back, where the plan that determines the timing and structure of the offer has been approved by the Board.
 This includes decisions relating to whether or not to take up the entitlements and the sale of entitlements required to provide for the take up of the balance of entitlements under a renounceable pro rata issue.